 Generally an appeal from a Small Claims Court judgment must be made within 30 days of the judgment.
-The Court of Queen's Bench can extend this time up to 150 days if the person can show why they did not appeal within the time limit.
+The Court of King's Bench can extend this time up to 150 days if the person can show why they did not appeal within the time limit.

 Parties are not required to have a lawyer for an appeal unless the party is a company or corporation.
 There are different procedures for a company or corporation.

 To appeal a Small Claims judgment you must...

 An appeal from a judgment of a King’s Bench Court must be made to the Court of Appeal.
 There is detailed information on the process on the Court of Appeal website.
 Depending on the case, you may have a right of appeal or you may need leave of the court to appeal.
 An appeal is started with a Notice of Appeal that you must serve on the other party and file at the court.
 You will need to file a transcript of the trial with the Court of Appeal - there is a fee to obtain a transcript.

 To prepare for your hearing you will need to prepare an Appeal Book.
 Rule 24 of the Court of Appeal Rules lists what is required in an Appeal Book.
 You will also need to prepare a written argument.
 This must include:

 The other party must also prepare a written argument.
 Once all the required documents are filed and served the Registrar of the Court of Appeal will set a hearing date.